psi-im/jdns/README.md

 functionality to JDNS, such as UDP sending/receiving, via callbacks.

-For Qt users there is a wrapper available called QJDns.  jdns.pri can be used to include everything into a qmake project.  jdns.pro will build the sample Qt-based commandline tool 'jdns'.
+For Qt users there is a wrapper available called QJDns.  jdns.pri can be used to include everything into a qmake project.
+CMake-project will build the sample Qt-based commandline tool 'jdns'.

 #### Features: